random998/bachelors_project/docs/report.md

 hours into the bachelors project already.

 #### Finalizing in a Subsequent Thesis
-Can this prototype be extended in a master's thesis?
+Can this prototype be extended in a follow-up thesis?
-Ideas:
+The following points might offer themselves for the content of the thesis:
+1. review theoretical background on dibstributed consensus / consensus in blockchains / paxos/ raft/ byzantine fault tolerant distributed state machines.
+2. Design a distributed state machine for Consensus on the game progression, ideally byzantine fault tolerant.
+3. Implement the distributed state machine and integrate into existing code base.
-- review theoretical background on zk-proofs, mental card games, verifiable shuffles and specify a protocol to use.
+4. review theoretical background on zk-proofs, mental card games, verifiable shuffles.
-- Collusion prevention (e.g., via commitments).
-Think of ways (or lookup in the literature) to prevent collusion of the players / cheating players.
+5. Formally Specify a protocol which I will use for verifiable shuffling.
+6. Review background on zero knowledge computation/ circuits.
-- Programm zero knowledge circuits (e.g., Halo2 for verifiable shuffles) to integrate the protocol into the game engine.
+7. 7design zero knowledge circuits (e.g. Halo2 for verifiable shuffles) to integrate the verifiable shuffling protocol into the engine.
-- Design a distributed state machine for Consensus on the game progressoin, idealy byzantine fault tolerant.
-- How should player disconnects be handled?
-How can one punish player disconnects (escrow logic?).
+8. Integrate the zero-knowledge circuits into the codebase.
-- Player audits of hash logs for ZK correctness: Make it possible or a player to verify the published zero knowledge proofs of other players via a console in the game.
+9. Implement: Enable Player audits of logs for ZK correctness: Make it possible or a player to verify the published zero knowledge proofs of other players via a console in the game.
+10. Improvements: How should player disconnects be handled?
+How can one punish player disconnects (escrow logic?)
+11. UI improvements.
+12. Thorough testing of the codebase.

 #### Alignment with Supervisor's Interests and Personal Goals
 Your expertise is in theoretical cryptography (e.g., proofs for mental card games).